Marty Raney wiki/bio shows a long-committed marriage & children. His net worth.

 Marty Married to Mollee Roestel, father of four:

-Marty has never been divorced, his one and only marriage to Mollee is a testament to their commitment over 48 years.
+Marty has never been divorced, his marriage of 49 years to Mollee is a testament to their commitment.
 The fruitful relationship has given them four children.
 In the first four years, the pair had the birth of Melanee Stiassny and Miles Raney.
-They welcomed third child Misty Raney in 1979, the same year they moved to the Wasilla area.
+They welcomed their third child Misty Raney in 1979, the same year they moved to the Wasilla area.
 Their youngest and only son Matt Raney was born in 1982.
 Marty and his wife raised all four children without proper power, water, plumbing, or heat.
 Among four, Melanee was born in Whitehorse, Yukon Territory, Canada.

 Age, Nationality, Ethnicity: